 She has opened for the Special Olympics, spoken to congress on the foster care crisis pushing for bigger mental health budgets specifically trauma therapy services for all foster youth, the state of Florida had her to speak to hundreds of foster youth and state workers teaching trauma awareness, the city of Saint Augustine hailed her a hometown hero awarding her the yearly Child Abuse Prevention month from the Saint John’s Commissioners office, the mayor of Saint Augustine privileged Christina as the honored guest for the Lighting of the Night where over 10,000 heard her story.
 She has spoken all over the country from universities to churches sharing her story encouraging others that they too can heal from the wounds of trauma becoming all they dream to be.

 Her mission to change the way America handles foster youth is well on its way as she continues to travel the country as a foster care activist and mental health advocate.
 She is currently in the process of launching her foundation that advocates for foster youth to receive basic necessities, health care, trauma care, and education.

-Christina has signed with Harper Collins and Zondervan, her memoir will release worldwide March 5th, 2019 complete with a national book tour.
-Christina currently serves in the US ARMY and is studying Foreign Affairs.
+Christina’s first book, Cindergirl, published by Harper Collins, released March 5th, 2019.
+She is currently on her national book tour.
+Christina concurrently serves in the US ARMY and is earning her bachelors degree in Political Science with a focus on Foreign Affairs.
+She will commission December 2019.
 She splits her time between Los Angeles and Jacksonville, Fl.